GearedApp/react-native-android-alarms/README.md

 This is moded version of this [CMP Studio library](https://github.com/CMP-Studio/react-native-android-alarms).
-IDK if it works on iOS, nontheless I also modified index.ios.js
+I have no idea if it works on iOS, nontheless I also modified index.ios.js

 This React Native library will allow you to schedule and show alarms on Android (tested on >= API 21).
 To see a working example of this module (original one), see [Dawn Chorus](https://github.com/CMP-Studio/DawnChorus).
 The code for this module was modified from [Christoph Michel's App Launcher](https://github.com/MrToph/react-native-app-launcher).

 ## Features
 * Schedules alarms using AlarmManager
-* Alarm reciever that will launch application at alarm time and run alarm ringtone, even if the application is closed
+* Alarm reciever that will launch application at alarm time and run android alarm ringtone, even if the application is closed
 * Minimize function that simulates home button and will programatically minimize your app
 * Reschedules alarms after phone boots back up
 * Notifies users of alarms they may have missed when their phone was off